Suns vs. Nuggets Odds

 |Odds via FanDuel.
 Get up-to-the-minute NBA odds here.|

-Here’s a look at the odds, as well as a betting pick and prediction for Nuggets vs. Suns Game 2.
+The Nuggets are 2.5-point favorites at home for this Game 1, but the Suns are favored for the series.
+Here’s a look at the odds, as well as a betting pick and prediction for Nuggets vs. Suns Game 1.

-One of the observations I made ahead of the series was that the Suns’ stars are playing an incredible amount of minutes.
+Despite a 4-1 series victory against the Los Angeles Clippers in the first round, there are a few concerning observations about the Suns.
+First, their stars are playing an incredible amount of minutes.
 Both Devin Booker and Kevin Durant exceeded the 40-minutes mark in all five games in the first round and 37-year old Chris Paul wasn’t that far behind.
 That likely isn’t sustainable for three injury-prone players.
-In Game 1, their minutes were lower due to the team getting blown out.

 The Suns were not a strong road team this season.
-Even filtering for games that Booker and Paul both played, they are a mediocre 11-10 straight up and 10-10-1 ATS on the road, per the Sports Data Query Language at Gimme the Dog.
+Even filtering out games that Booker and Paul both played, they were a mediocre 11-9 straight up and 10-9-1 ATS on the road, per the Sports Data Query Language at Gimme the Dog.

-If Murray and Gordon continue to play the way they did in Game 1, the Nuggets should roll to another victory.
-Repeat shooting performances are unlikely, and I am counting on some regression in Game 2.
+The Nuggets’ defense still presents a question mark.
 The Nuggets will have a hard time containing Booker and Durant.
-Therefore, they will have to fight fire with fire and continue to count on their dynamic offense to put pressure on the middling Suns defense.
+Therefore, they will have to fight fire with fire and count on their dynamic offense to put pressure on the middling Suns defense.